JimmiaSCyber/cybersecurity-portfolio/Networking-Labs/Intro-to-Networking/README.md

 ## Why This Matters for MSP Roles
 Understanding networking fundamentals allows IT technicians to diagnose connectivity issues, identify service exposure, and support client network environments effectively.

+# TryHackMe – Introductory Networking Write-Up

+## Room Overview
+This room provides foundational knowledge of networking concepts and introduces core tools used for troubleshooting and analysis.
+The focus is on understanding how data moves across networks and how to verify connectivity and domain resolution.

+---

+# Task 1 – Introduction

+The objective of this room is to build a foundational understanding of networking principles.
+Networking is essential in cybersecurity and IT because nearly all systems rely on communication between devices.
+This room introduces the models and tools that explain how that communication works.

+## The topics that we're going to cover are:

+  - The OSI Model
+  - The TCP/IP Model
+  - How these models look in practice
+  - An introduction to basic networking tools

+---

+# Task 2 – The OSI Model: An Overview

+The OSI (Open Systems Interconnection) Model is a standardized conceptual framework used to understand how data travels across a network.
+While real-world networking is primarily based on the TCP/IP model, the OSI model provides a clearer theoretical structure for understanding how communication occurs between systems.

+The OSI model consists of seven layers:

+1. Application
+2. Presentation
+3. Session
+4. Transport
+5. Network
+6. Data Link
+7. Physical

+A common mnemonic used to remember these layers (from Layer 7 to Layer 1) is:

+"All People Seem To Need Data Processing" or a fun one that I like is "All People Seem To Need Dominos Pizza"

+Each layer plays a specific role in the transmission of data.

+---

+## Layer 7 – Application

+The Application layer provides networking services directly to software applications.
+It allows programs such as web browsers or email clients to communicate over the network.

+This layer does not include the application itself, but rather the protocols that allow the application to send and receive data (e.x., HTTP, FTP, SMTP).

+Once data is prepared for transmission, it moves down to the Presentation layer.

+---

+## Layer 6 – Presentation

+The Presentation layer ensures that data is formatted in a standardized way so that it can be understood by the receiving system.

+Its responsibilities include:
+- Data formatting and translation
+- Encryption and decryption
+- Compression and decompression

+This ensures compatibility between different systems before passing the data to the Session layer.

+---

+## Layer 5 – Session

+The Session layer establishes, maintains, and terminates communication sessions between devices.

+It ensures:
+- A stable connection is created
+- Sessions remain synchronized
+- Multiple sessions can operate simultaneously without interference

+This layer is essential for managing multiple communications at once, such as browsing multiple websites in separate tabs.

+---

+## Layer 4 – Transport

+The Transport layer is responsible for end-to-end communication and reliability.

+Its main functions include:
+- Selecting the transmission protocol (TCP or UDP)
+- Segmenting data into smaller pieces
+- Ensuring data integrity and proper delivery

+TCP (Transmission Control Protocol):
+- Connection-based
+- Reliable
+- Ensures packets arrive in order
+- Retransmits lost packets

+UDP (User Datagram Protocol):
+- Connectionless
+- Faster
+- No guarantee of delivery
+- Used where speed is prioritized over reliability (e.g., streaming)

+---

+## Layer 3 – Network

+The Network layer is responsible for logical addressing and routing.

+It determines:
+- The destination IP address
+- The best route for data to travel across networks

+Logical addressing (IP addresses) allows devices to be identified and located across interconnected networks.
+IPv4 (e.g., 192.168.1.1) is the most commonly used format.

+---

+## Layer 2 – Data Link

+The Data Link layer handles physical addressing using MAC addresses.

+Responsibilities include:
+- Adding the physical (MAC) address of the destination
+- Framing data for transmission
+- Detecting transmission errors

+Each device has a Network Interface Card (NIC) with a unique MAC address assigned by the manufacturer.

+This layer ensures data is correctly delivered within a local network segment.

+---

+## Layer 1 – Physical

+The Physical layer deals with the hardware and transmission medium.

+It is responsible for:
+- Converting binary data into electrical, optical, or radio signals
+- Sending signals across cables or wireless connections
+- Receiving signals and converting them back into binary

+This is the lowest level of networking, focused purely on physical signal transmission.

+---

+# Task 3 – Encapsulation

+Encapsulation is the process of adding layer-specific information to data as it moves down through the OSI model before being transmitted across a network.

+As data passes through each layer, additional information is added to the beginning of the transmission in the form of headers.
+These headers contain details relevant to that specific layer.

+For example:

+- The Transport layer adds information related to the protocol being used (such as TCP or UDP), including port numbers and sequencing data.
+- The Network layer adds logical addressing information, such as the source and destination IP addresses.
+- The Data Link layer adds physical addressing information (MAC addresses) and also appends a trailer used for error detection.

+The trailer added at the Data Link layer helps verify that the data has not been corrupted during transmission.
+If the data were altered or damaged, this verification process would detect it.

+This structured wrapping of data is known as encapsulation.

+---

+## Naming of Data at Each Layer

+As encapsulation occurs, the data is referred to by different names depending on its stage in the process:

+- Layers 7, 6, and 5 (Application, Presentation, Session): Data
+- Layer 4 (Transport): Segment (TCP) or Datagram (UDP)
+- Layer 3 (Network): Packet
+- Layer 2 (Data Link): Frame
+- Layer 1 (Physical): Bits

+By the time the data reaches the Physical layer, it is transmitted as electrical or wireless signals.

+---

+## De-Encapsulation

+When the receiving system gets the transmission, the process is reversed.

+Starting at the Physical layer and moving upward:

+- The Physical layer converts signals back into binary data.
+- The Data Link layer removes the frame header and trailer.
+- The Network layer removes the IP header.
+- The Transport layer processes port and session information.
+- The Application layer receives the original data.

+This reverse process is called de-encapsulation.

+---

+## Why Encapsulation Matters

+Encapsulation provides a standardized method for transmitting data between devices.
+Because all network-enabled systems follow this same structured process, devices from different manufacturers and operating systems can communicate reliably.

+This consistency ensures that data sent from one system can be correctly interpreted by another, regardless of platform differences.

+Encapsulation and de-encapsulation form the foundation of modern network communication.